rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 Case (1) is not suited for a generic definition.

-That is, because it would require that an algorithm had the means to detect whether a node is the section's last top-level node.
+That is because it would require that an algorithm had the means to detect whether a node is the section's last top-level node.
 Because of that, such a definition would add an additional structural requirement (e.g. the n-th top-level node, or a node of some specific type must exist).